TOSIT-IO/tdp-collection/roles/ranger/README.md

 ## TODO

 - [ ] Automate the deployment of a minimal Solr installation to support audit logging
-- [ ] Make the choice between MySQL / Postgres configurable
 - [ ] Automate the manual post-installations tasks
 - [ ] Create a Ranger Usersync subtask
+- [ ] Automate the creation of the Ranger services in each plugin sub-tasks
 - [ ] (?)
 Automate the creation of the Ranger DB / DB user
+- [ ] (?)
+Make the choice between MySQL / Postgres configurable